cloudysideup/ai4se-presentation/slides.md

 # What are IT Operations?

 - Background
-  1. the management and maintenance of IT infrastructure
+  - the management and maintenance of IT infrastructure
-  2. ensuring systems run reliably and securely after the software is built
+  - ensuring systems run reliably and securely after the software is built

 ---

 # Pairing for Patching

 - Partner in maintenance of systems that support systems
-  1. security

-- Sources
-  1. Pezze p11 2.1.3
-  2. Pezze p31
+  - Pezze p11, p31
-  3. Lo ref 101, 118-120
+  - Lo ref 101, 118-120

 ---
 layout: cover